-Some of the countries in which we operate have experienced prolonged periods of drought.
-For example, in 2021 Brazil we experienced periods of drought and water quality problems.
+Some of the countries in which we operate have experienced prolonged periods of drought in the past.
 In the event that these drought periods occur and are prolonged over time, the costs of our operations could be significantly affected due to water scarcity and consequent power shortages.
 Similarly, in the event that a drought situation worsens, the authorities could be forced to issue new laws and regulations that could limit or restrict the sale of our products, which could adversely affect our financial results.

-We also anticipate future discussions on new regulations in Chile and other countries where we operate relating to future ownership of water resources, including possible nationalization, and stricter controls on water usage.
-In Chile particularly, discussions are beginning to take place relating to the framework on ownership of water resources.
+We also anticipate future discussions on new regulations in countries where we operate relating to future ownership and use of water resources, including possible nationalization, and stricter controls on water usage.
 In the event that these discussions lead to relevant changes in regulations regarding the ownership or use of water resources, the costs of our operation could be significantly affected.